 - Co-Curricular requirements: 6 experiential credits (including research, independent study, approved study abroad via Pitt Panther programs; approved internship for credit; approved Co-op Program).

 - Outside of the classroom curriculum: Completion of the Pitt Honors OCC.

 - Overall GPA: 3.250

 To stay in good academic standing, you must maintain GPA above 3.0, participate in the Honors OCC, and complete 1 honors course or project per year.
 If your GPA is below 3.0 for 1 semester, you will be put on probation.
 If your GPA dips below 3.0 for 2 consecutive terms, you will be suspended from the program.
 You can appeal or request readmission after a suspension.

 While all Pitt students can participate in Honors courses and programs, you apply to this enhanced degree track.
 Admission is based not only on your academic performance, but also your interest in working for the community and your intellectual curiosity.

-Upperclassmen (including transfers from a regional campus) must have a minimum GPA of 3.50, and a minimum of 2 semesters (24 credits).
-Applicants are required to complete two essay prompts which can be found here and submit a letter of recommendation from an instructor or academic advisor.
-Applications for upperclassmen open in the spring for the following academic year.
+Upperclass students (including transfers from a regional campus) must have a minimum GPA of 3.50, and a minimum of 2 semesters (24 credits).
+Applicants are required to complete one essay prompts which can be found here (see attached pdf) and submit a letter of recommendation from an instructor or academic advisor.
+Applications for upperclass students open in the spring for the following academic year.
 Follow the link below to begin the application process.

 The Honors joint degree is not the only way to engage with the Honors College.
 You can also pursue the research-focused Bachelor of Philosophy (BPhil) degree.
 You do NOT have to be pursuing an Honors degree or BPhil to take Honors courses, apply for UHC fellowships, or join other Honors programs and activities.